pippim/pippim.github.io/_posts/2018/2018-08-28-Unable-to-log-on-to-18.04.md

 # Console access has changed in 18.04

 You converted from 16.04 to 18.04 and cannot log into TTY.
-See this: [https://askubuntu.com/questions/979027/how-do-i-switch-between-console-mode-and-gui-in-17-10-and-newer](https://askubuntu.com/questions/979027/how-do-i-switch-between-console-mode-and-gui-in-17-10-and-newer)
+See this: [How do I switch between console mode and GUI in 17.10 and newer?](How do I switch between console mode and GUI in 17.10 and newer?)

 - In **16.04** you could press <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>F1</kbd> for **console** (as you call `tty`) and <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>F7</kbd> for **GUI**.
 - In **18.04** pressing <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>F1</kbd> brings up the **GUI** and <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>F3</kbd> to <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>F7</kbd> brings up the **console** (tty).